dssdanial/SLAM_gmapping_movebase/README.md

 (I) Autonomous XY-Position Node
 ----------------------
-Once a x-y position receieved by user, this node drives the robot to the desired position in the environment.
+Once a x-y position received by the user, this node drives the robot to the desired position in the environment.
 First of all the node requires from the user the `x` and `y` position of the goal, then a message of type `move_base_msgs/MoveBaseActionGoal` is generated and published in the `/move_base/goal` topic.
-Every goal is tracked by the node with its `id`, that is randomly generated inside the node itself.
+Every goal is tracked by the node with its `id`, which is randomly generated inside the node itself.

-## Nodes struscture
+## Nodes structure
 <p align="center">
 <img src="https://github.com/dssdanial/SLAM_gmapping_movebase/blob/main/images/mode01.jpg" width="600" height="500">
 </p>

-After establishing the position, the user can at any time cancel the goal (pressing the `q` key) and quit the execurtion (pressing the `s` key).
+After establishing the position, the user can at any time cancel the goal (pressing the `q` key) and quit the execution (pressing the `s` key).
 If one of the above keys is pressed, a message of type `actionlib_msgs/GoalID` is generated and then published in the `/move_base/cancel` topic to cancel the goal.